Interview with Margarita (Maggie) Luna

 Citation

-Margarita Luna, “Interview with Margarita Luna,” Sheltering Justice, Texas After Violence Project, accessed May 9, 2024, https://shelteringjustice.texasafterviolence.org/items/show/46.
+Margarita Luna, “Interview with Margarita (Maggie) Luna,” Sheltering Justice, Texas After Violence Project, accessed October 12, 2025, https://shelteringjustice.texasafterviolence.org/items/show/46.